ahmadiehsan/personal_docs/docs/data_science/feature/reduction/umap.md

-# UMAP * [Manifold] [Unsup]
+# UMAP * [Manifold] [Unsup] [Visualization]

 ## Description

-Uniform Manifold Approximation and Projection (UMAP) handles nonlinear relationships and structures a bit better than PCA.
+Uniform Manifold Approximation and Projection (UMAP) tries to preserve both the local and global structures.

+is another popular dimensionality reduction technique for visualization.
+While t-SNE is better at preserving the local structure, especially clusters, UMAP Moreover, it scales better to large datasets.

+!!! warning

+    UMAP is primarily a visualization tool and should not be used as the sole method for feature selection.

 ## Example